andrewrgabb/hooks/src/services/hooks/README.md

 # Hooks

-This folder contains all of the hooks used to control state and access the api folder in the application.
+This folder contains all of the hooks used to manage state across the application.